T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Intuitive Explanation* :

 Store all ticket prices in a multiset to keep them sorted and allow duplicates.
-For each customer budget, find the first ticket strictly greater than their offer using `upper_bound`; the valid choice is the previous ticket (largest price not exceeding the budget).
-If no such ticket exists, print -1, otherwise sell it and remove it from the multiset to avoid reuse.
+Each customer gives an offer, and you use `upper_bound` to find the first price strictly greater than that offer, then step one step back to get the best affordable ticket.
+If such a ticket exists, print it and remove it; otherwise print –1.
+This algorithm neatly handles each request without iterating through the whole list.

 \
 *Code :*